graze/graze-data-engineer-test/README.md

-# Data Engineer Test
+# Overview

-This repository contains a dockerised PHP application with a MySQL database.
-It is the starting point for an ETL process to import data from CSV files into a MySQL database table.
+This repository contains a dockerised application with a MySQL database.
+It is the starting point for an ETL process to import CSV files from a public AWS bucket into a MySQL database.
+There is the option to use either the PHP or Python Docker image, depending on what you are more comfortable with.

 ## Context
 Account Managers in the Retail Team at graze receive weekly sales data from each of the retailers that sell our products in their stores.

 This data comes in different formats (CSV, Excel, etc), and the structure of these files are inconsistent, but ultimately they contain the same information - sales volume and value, by week, by store, by product.

 Rather than each Account Manager reporting on their own retailer's data, using the raw data, the Data Team centralise this data and report on all retailers' sales consistently.

 This clean, centralised data is then accessed by Data Analysts to analyse and visualise in a business intelligence tool.

 ## Codebase contents

 The codebase consists of:
-- 2 CSVs in the `files/` directory
-    - 1 containing Waitrose sales data and 1 containing Tesco sales data
-    - Note: the data in these files is fabricated
-- a SQL file, which should contain any MySQL table definitions for your database: `schema/tables.php`
+- an SQL file, which should contain any MySQL table definitions for your database: `schema/tables.sql`
-- an empty PHP script that needs to be written: `scripts/importFileToDatabase.php`
-- an empty directory in which to write any library code you might need to implement: `src/` (you can delete the `.keep` file in here, it doesn't serve any purpose except to add an empty directory to git)
+- Python and PHP docker directories (ues one or the other)
+- `NOTES.md` to write your responses to the "Follow-up Questions", add any documentation for your code or add other notes that you want to provide.

 ## Codebase setup